WatchOutNewsAgency/wona.github.com/_posts/2023-05-24-best-they-doing.md

 **In Kasturba Bhawan**
 - **“Limited or No Connectivity”** - Wi-Fi routers were being installed but ICC had stopped the installation suddenly saying that it would first happen in Himalaya Bhawan.
 Only after that, installation will resume in Kasturba Bhawan.
 They didn’t give a clear answer as to why this action was taken.
 Regarding LAN, almost all bhawans are facing issues with it because of some maintenance issues by ICC.
 The only thing students can do is raise a ticket or talk to the Technical Secretary who’ll direct their complaint to ICC.
-- **Cyper room computers** - This comes under maintenance issues.
+- **Cyber room computers** - This comes under maintenance issues.
 The initial plan was to shut down these systems completely and convert the cyber room into a study room as most students use their own laptops.

 #### RECREATION (with) ROADBLOCKS: Navigating the recreational issues